-The Family and Medical Leave Act (FMLA) allows eligible employees to take time off work for a "serious health condition" as defined in the act.
-If you have a disability under the Americans with Disabilities Act (ADA), you might assume that it automatically counts as a serious health condition for which you can take FMLA leave.
+The Family and Medical Leave Act (FMLA) allows many employees to take time off work for a "serious health condition" as defined in the act.
+If you have a disability under the Americans with Disabilities Act (ADA), you might assume that it automatically counts as a serious health condition that qualifies for FMLA leave.
+But that's incorrect.

-But even though the terms seem pretty similar, they are not identical.
-Not every disability counts as a serious health condition under the FMLA, and not every serious health condition is a disability.
-Below, we explain how the Family Medical Leave Act defines a serious health condition.
-(Learn about the basics of FMLA leave and whether you're eligible in our article Your Right to FMLA Leave.)
+Even though the acts seem similar, they aren't the same.
+So, not every disability counts as a serious health condition under the FMLA, and not every chronic health condition is an ADA-protected disability.
+Below, we explain how the Family Medical Leave Act defines a serious health condition and discuss what conditions qualify for FMLA leave.

 You have a serious health condition under the FMLA if you need time off for multiple treatments for: